 Top 3 ecommerce security basics for small business owners

-The growth potential for ecommerce is massive.
+The growth potential for online retailers is massive.
 It's up to small businesses to leverage this aspect of operations to their advantage.
 While online retail is wildly popular among the general public, security concerns still exist.
-Consumers want to be certain their private and sensitive information will remain protected if they complete an online transaction.
+Consumers want to be certain their private and sensitive information will remain protected from cyber criminals if they complete an online transaction.
 Keeping that in mind, here are the top three security basics local merchants must abide by with their ecommerce website:

 The Payment Card Industry Data Security Standard™ (PCI DDS) was created in the industry to establish guidelines and standards for merchants that process card payments.
 To qualify for compliance, merchants have to ensure cardholders' data is protected and there are levels of security in place to do so.
 Payment gateways require the same type of safeguarding.
 The most basic, and arguably most important, aspect of ecommerce security is PCI compliance.